pietheinstrengholt/synapse-lab/module02/module02.md

 [< Previous Module](../module01/module01.md) - **[Home](../README.md)** - [Next Module >](../module03/module03.md)

+## :loudspeaker: Introduction

+In this hands-on-lab, you will to create a SQL Server database with AdventureWorks sample data.
+This lab is a prerequisite activity for the next lab modules.

 ## :dart: Objectives

 * Create an Azure SQL database using Sample content.